zammad/zammad-admin-documentation/channels/email.rst

    **Connect Zammad to your email provider** so that it can watch your inbox, send auto-replies, and more.

-   (Self-hosted users will have already completed this step during new system setup.)
+   (Self-hosted users may have already completed this step during new system setup.)

 :doc:`🗂️ Filters <email/filters>`